elephantscale/es-training-new/deep-learning/tensorflow/TENSORFLOW-Intro.md

 ## GPU Support

- * Nvidia GPUs are best supported
+ * NVIDIA GPUs are best supported
    - use CUDA library
    - very easy to get set up: install tensorflow-gpu
-   - Datacenters: *Must* use **Tesla** GPU line per Nvidia TOS
+   - Datacenters: *Must* use **Tesla** GPU line per NVIDIA TOS
    - Workstations: Recommend **Quadro**
    - Home/PC: GeForce (Gaming) GPUs work well
  * Tensorflow 2.0 also supports AMD using OpenCL
    - Support a bit new
-   - Not as fast as Nvidia but hardware is more affordable.
+   - Not as fast as NVidia but hardware is more affordable.
    - Apple/Mac also uses AMD!
  * Intel GPUs not currently supported.